Skip to main content

 Incorporation of recycled paper into catalogs and other products helps reduce the use of trees for paper and helps create a market for the paper that society does manage to recycle.
 It also reduces pollution because the process of recycling old paper into new paper is less picture of stacks of printer paper and printer energy-intensive and less polluting than the process of turning trees into new paper.
 The US Environmental Protection Agency notes that recycling also helps reduce global warming.

 You can help by encouraging catalog companies — especially the ones you buy things from — to use recycled paper in their catalogs.
-The Environmental Defense survey lists the companies they talked to and their phone numbers.

 (P.S.
 When we were little, our uncle explained that the word "crapola" was a technical term, and it might be better if we didn't tell Mom we learned it from him.)